-- has a high school diploma recognized by the Department of Education in the state in which the high school is located, or the agency that accredits the school is recognized as an accrediting body for institutions of higher education by the U.S. Department of Education; the high school diploma can be from a foreign school if it is equivalent to a U.S. high school diploma; - has the recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diploma-equivalency certificate.
+- has a high school transcript recognized by the Department of Education in the state in which the high school is located, or the agency that accredits the school is recognized as an accrediting body for institutions of higher education by the U.S. Department of Education; the high school diploma can be from a foreign school if it is equivalent to a U.S. high school diploma, as determined by an evaluation agency; - has the recognized equivalent of a high school diploma, such as a general educational development (GED) certificate or other state sanctioned test or diploma-equivalency certificate.